top of page

 Play It Safe

 Just remember to follow these tips and play it safe so as not to be a cautionary tale yourself!
-You don't want to get mugged in Rome on your honeymoon, or ruin your spring break in Santorini.
 Be smart, blend in, and understand how not to stand out as a tourist.
 Understanding different customs in your destination is key to this.
-Whether understanding the etiquette in Asian countries like Japan, or navigating some of the differences in Europe, being aware is key to staying safe.
+Whether understanding the etiquette in Asian countries like Japan, or navigating some of the differences in Europe, being aware is key to staying safe and to avoid getting pickpocketed in Europe or abroad.

 2 comments